 You could maybe continue to drink it with your foie gras, but you better have started on wine somewhere before the roasted ham was brought to the table.

-Once all the main dishes have been removed from the table, a variety of cheeses will be brought out.
-The number and variety will depend on the hosts but there will usually be:
+Once all the main dishes have been removed from the table, a platter of fromage (cheeses) will be brought out.
+The number and variety will depend on the hosts but there will usually be a minimum of:

 - Goat cheese